shangfei2014/wombats-learning/_posts/2016-01-08-i-feel-it-english.markdown

 it = 'lo'

-But you say "it" before, not afters
+But you say "it" before, not after

 So to say